silver1145/scripts-com3d2/README.md

 ### 1. change_tex_fix

-Some mod textures do not follow the naming rules, such as `test_hair.tex`, this script is designed to load these textures and handle infinite colors normally, and it is recommended to install COM3D2.ExtendedErrorHandling.
+Some mod textures do not follow the naming rules, such as `test_hair.tex`, this script is designed to load these textures and handle infinity colors normally, and it is recommended to install COM3D2.ExtendedErrorHandling.

-Previously, these textures could only be loaded through `COM3D2.StopQuitting.Plugin`(without `COM3D2.ExtendedErrorHandling`), which interrupted the entire loading process by raising an exception, and the infinite color was not handled.
+Previously, these textures could only be loaded through `COM3D2.StopQuitting.Plugin`(without `COM3D2.ExtendedErrorHandling`), which interrupted the entire loading process by raising an exception, and the infinity color was not handled.

 ### 2. extract_ks_scripts